 One more.
 You've landed an exciting, fast-paced stock trading job in New York City.
 It's highly competitive, and things change by the second.
 You've got a client on the phone who is ready to make a pretty big buy . . . and all of a sudden your network goes out!
 You lose the client . . . and the commission.

 Get the picture yet?
-Almost everything we do is now connected in some way to an electronic network, whether that’s the internet service at your local coffee shop or a complex, high-security internal computer network at a Fortune 500 company.
-These networks, large and small, need managers, and the need has never been greater!
+Almost everything we do is now connected in some way to an electronic network, whether that's the internet service at your local coffee shop or a complex, high-security internal computer network at a Fortune 500 company.
+These networks, large and small, need Management Information Systems graduates—and the need has never been greater!

 Many of the best schools in the country are offering training in this area, and some schools have even created entire departments dedicated to the field.
 Some schools offer systems training in particular, some offer programs that emphasize the technology and engineering side of things, and others feature a combination of these and other emphases.
 Whatever your specific goals and interests might be, we've compiled a list of the top 25 bachelor's degrees in information systems that will get you started off on the right track.

 The first thing we want to know, like you, is the bottom line: how much is this going to set me back?
-So we’ve included the annual tuition for each school right up front for you.
-We’ve also included our College Choice Score, which is computed based on each school’s reputation in the field and its return on investment.
+Not to worry!
+We've included the annual tuition for each school right up front for you.
+We've also included our College Choice Score, which is computed based on each school's reputation in the field and its return on investment.
 The end result is a list of schools that balance cost, reputation, and, ultimately, what they can do for you and your unique goals.

 The rankings you're about to read are based on a few important sources.
 The first source is actual college freshman polled during a nationwide survey published by the Higher Education Research Institute at UCLA.
 These students rated academic reputation, financial aid offerings, overall cost of school, and the survey also took into account graduate success rates on the post-college job market.
 These factors were weighed equally alongside data from other publicly available sources, including U.S. News & World Report, the National Center for Education Statistics, and PayScale.com.